Frequently Asked Questions

 Q: What designations do you possess?
 Are they current and up-to-date?

-Both certifications are current and can be verified through the International Code Counsel (ICC) and through the DSA.
+Both certifications are current and can be verified through the International Code Council (ICC) and through the DSA.

 ADA Consulting FAQ